alphagov/specialist-publisher/docs/phase-2-migration/republishing.md

 ## Republishing for the first time

 We wrote a rake task in the old Specialist Publisher that reads content out of Mongo and writes it into the Publishing API.
-We chec what state the content is in and issue a set of requests to transition the content into that state in Publishing API.
+We check what state the content is in and issue a set of requests to transition the content into that state in Publishing API.